MoFEM/mofem-cephas/mofem/doc/markdown/InstalltionWithDocker.markdown

 ##Clone mofem repository

 To build MoFEM the source code need to be downloaded.
-The best way to do it is to clone repository
+The best method to do it is to clone repository
 ~~~~~~
 cd $HOME